Changing Communities, Changing Lives

 - community structure and processes that affect development and well-being

-The program will provide a strong framework from which to think critically about development and change, to identify and understand interconnections that exist within a community and the forces affecting the community from outside, and to use this knowledge in professional practice to achieve desired development goals.
+The program will provide a strong framework from which to think critically about development and change, identify and understand interconnections that exist within a community and the forces affecting the community from outside, and use this knowledge in professional practice to achieve desired development goals.

 The five courses required for the certificate also are required courses in Penn State's Master of Professional Studies in Community and Economic Development.
 Students interested in the master's degree program should contact [email protected].

 Since its founding in 1855, Penn State has established itself as one of the nation's most respected universities.
 Penn State is a pioneer in distance education, with a support system designed specifically for students who are not located on physical campuses.

 The graduate certificate is part of Penn State's College of Agricultural Sciences.
 Colleges of agriculture have been leaders in serving the economic and community development needs of rural communities and regions for more than 100 years.
 Through its Cooperative Extension services and Department of Agricultural Economics and Rural Sociology, Penn State contributes to theory development, research, and practice of community and economic development.

 From Your Desktop to the World